Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 The Team plan includes up to 15 users, whereas the Business plan supports up to 200, but costs more than double.

-Wrike also offers a 14-day trial for all its paid plans, so you can easily see whether the tool suits your needs and preferences.
+Moreover, Wrike offers a 14-day trial for all its paid plans, so you can easily see whether the tool suits your needs and preferences.
 But, the main dealbreaker for potential users is the fact that Wrike offers only annual subscriptions.

 | monday.com’s plan | Yearly subscription | Monthly subscription |